Alex Day: Epigrams & Interludes: 2011–2013

 Day has received millions of plays for his music by releasing music videos on YouTube, with his most popular being the 2011 single "Forever Yours", whose music video reached 1.5 million views in its first week of release.
 The video has since been removed from the website by Charlotte McDonnell.
+Day's "disruptive distribution" strategy was once described as "the future of music" by Ryan Holiday.
+Day has been profiled on BBC and CNN and in world publications like Forbes, The Guardian and Holy Moly.

 On 16 December 2012, he attempted to break the world record for most songs sold in 1 hour with his song "Stupid Stupid".
 The song later peaked on UK charts at No. 25.
 In order to promote the single, Day held a one-day tour entitled Stupidfest, which was free for entry.

 Day released his third album, Epigrams and Interludes, on 17 March 2013.
 It contains all his previously released singles since "Forever Yours".
 He also released a music video for 'I've Got What It Takes' starring Tom Ridgewell, Carrie Hope Fletcher and Khyan Mansley.
 The album debuted at No. 2 on the UK iTunes charts.

 Day partnered with the file sharing service BitTorrent for an exclusive bundle with the release of Epigrams and Interludes.
 The package was downloaded over 1 million times in the first week of release.